Registration

 J.S.D. candidates demonstrating satisfactory academic progress may petition for an extension of candidacy past the fifth year with support of their faculty supervisor.

-After a dissertation has been approved by the candidate’s dissertation committee and the faculty of Yale Law School, the director of graduate programs shall submit a copy (either printed or as a PDF) to the Law Library to be available as a permanent part of the Law Library collection.
+After a dissertation has been approved by the candidate’s dissertation committee and the faculty of Yale Law School, the director of graduate programs or a designee shall submit a copy (either printed or as a PDF) to the Law Library to be available as a permanent part of the Law Library collection.
 For up to six months following faculty approval of the degree, the degree candidate may submit a revised version (correcting typographical errors, revising footnotes, or making other changes approved by the candidate’s committee).
 Classified or restricted research is not accepted as part of the dissertation.

 If the dissertation or any portion of it is thereafter published, the published version shall state that it has been submitted in partial fulfillment of the requirements for a graduate law degree at Yale Law School.
 Candidates may petition the Law School’s Graduate Policy Committee to limit electronic and public access to their dissertations, but permission will be approved only for compelling reasons.
 Under normal circumstances, all dissertations must be available for inspection by any member of the Yale University faculty or administration.